swaptacular/swpt_accounts/protocol.rst

   the creditor, without the interest), and the accumulated interest on newly created accounts MUST be zero.

-.. [#for-deletion] Even when the account that needs to be created has its "scheduled for deletion" flag set, server implementations MUST NOT reject to create the account for this reason alone.
+.. [#for-deletion] If the client requests a new account to be created with its "scheduled for deletion" flag being set, server implementations MUST NOT reject to create the account solely for this reason.

 PrepareTransfer